Securing Real-Time Internet-of-Things: Security Threats for RT-IoT

 \subsubsection{Attacks on Communication Channels}

 RT-IoT elevates the Internet as the main communication medium between the physical entities.
 However, Internet, as a insecure communication medium, introduces a variety of vulnerabilities that may put the security and privacy of RT-IoT systems under risk.
-Threats to communication includes eavesdropping or interception, man-in-the-middle attacks, falsifying, tampering or repudiation of control/information messages, \etc~ From the perspective of RT-IoT, defending against communication threats is not an easy task.
+Threats to communication includes eavesdropping or interception, man-in-the-middle attacks, falsifying, tampering or repudiation of control/information messages~\cite{loukas2015cyber}.
+From the perspective of RT-IoT, defending against communication threats is not an easy task.
 This is because it is challenging to distinguish rogue traffic from the legitimate traffic (especially for the critical/high-priority flows) without degrading the QoS (\eg bandwidth and end-to-end delay constraints).
 Threats to communications are usually dealt by integrating cryptographic protection mechanisms \cite{xie2007improving,lin2009static}.
 However this increases the WCET of the real-time tasks and may require modification of existing schedulers.
+Many cryptographic operations are also computationally expensive to execute especially on limited resources available in embedded RT-IoT devices.
 Therefore existing cryptographic approaches may not be a preferable option for many RT-IoT systems.
 In Section \ref{subsec:sec_int} we illustrate a solution to integrate security mechanisms that can also be used for dealing with communication threats but does not require modification of existing real-time tasks.